 - Stress or fatigue causes a physical reaction within the body, leading to nausea and vomiting

 Some pregnant women might experience excessive nausea and vomiting in pregnancy.
 They might feel sick many times during the day and be unable to keep food or drink down, impacting daily life to a great extent.

 Excessive vomiting is known as Hyperemesis Gravidarum (HG) and often needs advanced care.
 It’s not known what causes HG, or why some women are susceptible to it.
 Experts believe that it is linked to the changing hormones in the body that occur during pregnancy.

-Signs & Symptoms Of Morning Sickness
+Signs and Symptoms of Morning Sickness

 Most women suffer from both nausea and vomiting during pregnancy.
-The symptoms and intensity can change according to overall fitness, eating habits and genetic influence.
+The symptoms and intensity can change according to overall fitness, eating habits, and genetic influence.
 The most common symptoms of morning sickness include: